A recipe from NIgel Slater. You could include any spring vegetable- lightly steamed asparagus or tenderstem broccoli are both good.

-A recipe for autumn fro Sophie Grigson’s ” Meat Course”.
-Serve with mashed or jacket potatoes.
+A favourite recipe from Sophie Grigson’s ” Meat Course”.